Scientific Conference Lightning Talks

 Lightning talk – on the day

-The talks will be 4 minutes long and should be illustrated with a single static slide.
+The talks will be 4 minutes long and should be illustrated using slides.
 As the conference is hybrid, talks may be presented online or in-person.
 The audience will vote on the winning talk on the day.

 Prizes